vigneshwarshanmugam26/supply-chain-control-tower-powerbi/README.md

 > **Note:** The `.pbix` file can be downloaded and opened using Microsoft Power BI Desktop.

+## 🚀 How to Explore the Dashboard

+1. Download the Power BI `.pbix` file from the **Project Files** section.
+2. Open the file using **Microsoft Power BI Desktop**.
+3. Explore the six dashboard pages using the page navigation.
+4. Use slicers and interactive visuals to analyze different time periods, customers, products, locations, and operational metrics.
+5. Hover over visuals and data points to explore detailed insights.

 ## 🖥️ Dashboard Preview

 ### Executive Overview